HOW TO WORK YOUR BACK AT HOME

 When working the lower back, it’s important to train it with the muscles it prefers to work with.

 Aim for a solid two to three second contraction on each rep to really work the strength and stamina of the lower back muscles.
+Then return to the starting position and repeat.

 - Many people think it’s impossible to build muscle in the back with only bodyweight exercises.
-I’ve shown you that not only is this false, you can actually see better gains by incorporating no equipment options into your back training, because it is harder to use momentum when you’re doing bodyweight exercises.
+I’ve shown you that not only is this false, you can actually see better gains by incorporating no equipment options into your back exercise routine, because it is harder to use momentum when you’re doing bodyweight exercises.

 - For the upper back, the Back Widow exercise will allow you to hit traps, rhomboids and posterior deltoids.